Seb is a partner in the Real Estate team based in London.

-Seb is a partner with a broad real estate experience, advising on a variety of commercial property matters including real estate finance, acquisitions, disposals, landlord and tenant management work and the redevelopment of major assets.
+Seb is a partner with a broad real estate experience, advising on a variety of commercial property matters including real estate and energy infrastructure finance, acquisitions, disposals, landlord and tenant management work and the redevelopment of major assets.

 - Goldman Sachs on its framework agreement with Urban & Civic to deliver housing in the private rented sector and the forward funding of a 149-unit parcel at Houlton, Rugby

-- Lloyds Bank and a syndicate of lenders on the property aspects of £500 million development loan in respect of a residential development at Nine Elms with a GDV of circa £1 billion
+- Lloys Bank and a syndicate of lenders on the property aspects of £500 million development loan in respect of a residential development at Nine Elms with a GDV of circa £1 billion

-- Logicor on management of its UK logistics portfolio
+- Logicor on various acquisitions, developments and the management of its UK logistics portfolio including:

 - Goldman Sachs Merchant Banking Division and its JV partner Pitmore on the £150 million acquisition of the Thistle Build To Rent Portfolio (which comprised circa 920 units spread over 14 sites in the North West) from Gatehouse Bank